 With Codenames Pictures all the agents get new tasks who have lost their fun with the standard variant of Codenames - or who at least need a change from the hard everyday espionage.
 Instead of using concept cards, the game is played with face cards.
 The basic game idea remains untouched, however.
 The playing field is a little smaller and persists Codenames Pictures from 5 x 4 picture cards.
 The head of the secret service continues to specify the combination of a generic term and a number, the participating agents then have to guess the pictures that match the specification.
 As usual, enemy agents should be avoided and the assassin as well, if possible.

-Artistic parlor players will now ask themselves what the difference is exactly when pictures instead of concepts are on the table, because behind the pictures there are only concepts.
-The objection is fundamentally correct, but the difficulty lies in assigning suitable terms to the images or decoding synonyms.
-For example, the image of the dice could stand for a dice on the one hand or for the number six on top.
-The wolf is specifically a wolf or comes from the main categories “animals” or “danger”.
-Clever intelligence chiefs have additional ways to give clues to their team.
-In addition, there is a certain ambiguity in almost every picture, which can be cleverly used by the players.
+Eloquent social gamers will now ask themselves what exactly is the difference when there are pictures on the table instead of concepts, because behind the pictures there are only concepts.
+The objection is basically correct, but the difficulty lies in assigning suitable terms to the images or decoding synonyms.
+For example, the dice image could stand for a dice or for the number six on top.
+The wolf is a wolf in particular or comes from the upper categories "animals" or "danger".
+Clever intelligence bosses have additional ways to provide clues to their team.
+In addition, there is a certain ambiguity in almost every image that the players can cleverly use.
 A pineapple quickly becomes a grenade or the top of the cake becomes a stick of dynamite.
 The fun factor of Codenames Pictures is at a similarly high level as its predecessor.
 The smarter the players deal with the pictures and the larger the group, the more fun the new variant is.
 Definitely try it out.